HigginTown/HouseDivided/README.md

 ### The primary aims of this project include
 - Developing a mathematical model of influence in the Senate to create an "influence score" for senators; creating a distance metric for the voting records (represented as vectors like `Schumer = [0, 1, 1, 0, 1, 0, ...]`).
 I borrow many ideas and techniques from information theory, inlcuding entropy, mutual information, and informaiton gain.
-The distance metric is a transformation of mutual information so that it is non negative, obeys the triangle inequality, etc.
+The distance metric is a transformation of mutual information so that it is non-negative, obeys the triangle inequality, etc.

 - Performing hierarchical clustering analysis with this metric to explore underlying groups of senators and influence.
 - Predicting the party of a given senator given the voting record, using decision trees to identify which issues are most important to party identity.